srp33/WishBuilder/StatusReports/BiomarkerBenchmark_GSE20181-status.md

 ---
 ### Testing Key Files:

+&#10060;	Row 3 of "test_data.tsv" should contain exactly three columns.

+&#10060;	Row 5 of "test_data.tsv" should contain exactly three columns.

 &#9989;	test_data.tsv contains enough unique samples to test

+&#10060;	"GSM125237" does not have enough features to test (min: 2)

+&#10060;	"GSM506268" does not have enough features to test (min: 2)

 &#9989;	test_data.tsv contains enough test cases (8; min: 8)